t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 In many IoT use cases, a typical network usage pattern is high volume uplink with some form of traffic reduction enabled by processing over edge computing devices.
 Alternatives to traffic reduction include deferred transmission (to off-peak hours or using physical shipping).
 Downlink traffic includes application control and software updates.
 Other, downlink-heavy traffic patterns are not excluded but are more often associated with non-IoT usage (e.g., video CDNs).

-## Models
+## General Model {#sec-model}

 Edge computing is expected to play an important role in deploying new IoT services integrated with Big Data and AI, enabled by flexible in-network computing platforms.
 Although there are lots of approaches to edge computing, we attempt to lay out a general model and list associated logical functions in this section.
 In practice, this model can map to different architectures, such as:

 - A single IoT gateway, or a hierarchy of IoT gateways, typically connected to the cloud (e.g., to extend the traditionally cloud-based management of IoT devices and data to the edge).
 A common role of an IoT Gateway is to provide access to an heterogeneous set of IoT devices/sensors; handle IoT data; and deliver IoT data to its final destination in a cloud network.
 Whereas an IoT gateway needs  interactions with cloud like as conventional cloud computing, it can also operate independently.

 - A set of distributed computing nodes, e.g., embedded in switches, routers, edge cloud servers or mobile devices.
-Some IoT end devices can have enough computing capabilities to participate in such distributed systems due to the advanced Hardware technology.
+Some IoT end devices can have enough computing capabilities to participate in such distributed systems due to advances in hardware technology.
 In this model, edge computing nodes can collaborate with each other to share their resources.

 ~~~~~~~~~~~~~~~~~~~